Barmah Forest virus infection

 - Western Australia

-You are more likely to catch Barmah Forest virus if you spend a lot of time outside, especially in and around wetlands or rivers.
+You are more likely to catch Barmah Forest virus if you spend a lot of time outside in bushland, and especially if you're in or around other mosquito habitats, such as wetlands or rivers.

 What are the symptoms of Barmah Forest virus infection?